stphnsmpsn/rust-payment-processor/README.md

 (or more) processing threads.
 The reader thread will simply read ByteRecords records from CSV and place the deserialized `Transaction` at the tail of a queue.
 The processing thread will take items from the head of the queue and process them.

-Depending on requirements, we could also choose to prioritize certain types of transactions.
-Deposits and withdrawals likely happen significantly more often than disputes, resolves, and chargebacks which are not likely to be issued for quite some time after a deposit.
-For this reason, we could split the processing into two queues; one for deposits and withdrawals, and the other for disputes.
-The dispute processing thread could sleep, waking to process `Transactions` in its queue on some interval.
+As an extension of this, we could increase the number of processing threads and separate incoming transactions into two or more queues (by type) allowing us to prioritize certain transaction types.
+Initially, my thought is to have one queue for deposits/withdrawals and another for disputes, resolves, and chargebacks where processing threads prioritize handling disputes / chargebacks.
+It should be noted that we would need to determine up front how we would handle the case where pending transactions are backed up and a dispute comes in before its associated deposit has been processed.

 #### Branch Prediction and Cache Optimization